Source: www.cruisejunkie.com

 Holland America Line

 The Anchorage Daily News reports that an unnamed Holland America ship has had an elevated number of illnesses.
 It states that rumors about a norovirus outbreak followed the ship from port to port, prompting media inquiries.
 The ship had about 20 sick passengers early in its cruise when it was in Haines.
 It went to Juneau and Sitka before pulling into Seward (the end of a seven-day cruise).
-According to one source, the ship has been in Code Red due to the Norwalk Virius since last Thursday.
+According to one source, the ship has been in Code Red due to the Norwalk Virus since last Thursday.
 The Veendam is doing Alaska (Vancouver to Seward 7 days, and Seward to Vancouver 7 days).
-Guests sailing for 14 days were all placed in quarintine for 24 hours last Friday after being plied with free tours in Seward since extra crew were flown in to clean the ship.
+Guests sailing for 14 days were all placed in quarantine for 24 hours last Friday after being plied with free tours in Seward since extra crew were flown in to clean the ship.
 All staff were present in the Lido restaurant to help serve guests.
 No salt and pepper shakers, no self serve coffee stations and activities cancelled.
 Over 100 guests were sick and approximately 20 crew affected.
 The outbreak was subsequently reported by the Centers for Disease Control -- it reports 112 of 1313 passengers (8.53%) and 12 of 556 crew (2.16%) were ill.

 Media, PAX, CDC